Created on

 FortiGate 1 VIP is named as a number, and FortiGate 2 VIP is named as the alphabet for comparison.

-Any changes made in Primary FortiGate will auto-update to the FortiManager database.
+Any changes made in the Primary FortiGate will auto-update to the FortiManager database.

-On the other hand, if vdom-exception configuration is made in Secondary FortiGate will not update to the FortiManager database.
+On the other hand, if a vdom-exception configuration is made in the Secondary FortiGate, it will not update to the FortiManager database.

-In the FortiManager database, it will maintain as synchronized for both config status and policy package status:
+In the FortiManager database, it will maintain synchronization for both the config status and the policy package status.

 After the failover, FortiManager will retrieve the latest configuration from the new Primary FortiGate.
 The status will change to Auto-Update: